neoatlantis/glyphpad.jquery.js/README.md

 Glyphpad for Ingress-glyph Inputs
 =================================

-Glyphpad is a jQuery plugin, which turns a SVG element in a web page into a input pad allowing user to draw glyphs on it.
+Glyphpad is a jQuery plugin, which turns a SVG element on an web page into an area allowing user to draw glyphs on it.

-The glyphing language is part of the augmented-reality game Ingress, where each glyph represents at least one English word, and glyphs up to 5 in sequence may be entered when hacking a portal in game, thus increasing acquirable items.
+The glyphing language is part of the augmented-reality game [Ingress](www.ingress.com), where each glyph represents at least one English word, and glyphs up to 5 in sequence may be entered when hacking a portal in game, thus increasing acquirable items.
 [[1]](https://ingress.fandom.com/wiki/Glyph_Hacking)

 This jQuery plugin allows you to incorporate Glyphing into any website.
 It